Texts: “School Prayer,” a poem by Batya (2013) * Romans 8:14-27 (“the Spirit helps us in our weakness”)

 The connection between today’s service and “The Lord’s Prayer” might seem tenuous.
 In the second reading, Elfrieda will read a passage from St. Paul’s letter to the church in Rome.
 In it, he writes that those who are led by the Spirit of God are the children of God, and by that same Spirit they cry out, “Abba!” or “Father!”
 John Crossan whose book “The Greatest Prayer: Rediscovering the Revolutionary Message of The Lord’s Prayer,” which I used on the first of these four Sundays on January 12, thinks that this simple cry “Abba” is the Lord’s Prayer in miniature.
 I don’t know if Crossan is correct in this idea, but I find it intriguing.

 The other connection to “The Lord’s Prayer” today is the paraphrase of it that we will use in our Communion prayers.
 On Monday, instead of using one of the paraphrases we have used on a rotating basis over the past few years, I decided to try my hand at restating it.
 As a non-biblical scholar, I did not turn to the original texts from Matthew or Luke, which would have been nothing but Greek to me . . . literally.
 Instead, I relied on what I have learned from the prayer over the years.
 I will speak more about this paraphrase when I end this series on February 23.
 But for this morning, I hope that it will fit into an hour of song, reflection, and sacrament, one that I pray will bring us closer of the Spirit of Love that leads us to pray.

 May a commonwealth of love arise among us

 and help unite all people in justice and peace.

 May those burdened by oppression find release;

-And may the forces of evil yield to the Spirit of Love.
+and may the forces of evil yield to a Spirit of Love.

 For Love is our source, our calling, and our sure destiny